 FIONA M. ALLEN, P.E., regional manager, Northern Region.
 Allen joined the TRA in March 2011.
-Following eight years of consulting engineering experience early in her career, she joined the city of Arlington, Texas, as a water utilities civil engineer.
-Over her 20-year career at the city of Arlington, Allen served in various roles, including water utilities field operations manager, assistant director of utilities/operations and engineering, and assistant director of utilities/business services.
-She was promoted to director of utilities and subsequently, in 2005, served as interim deputy city manager over information technology, human resources, management services, finance and general services.
+She is responsible for the planning, development, and operations of the Authority's water and wastewater systems in the northern region.
+Following eight years of consulting engineering experience early in her career, she joined the city of Arlington, Texas.
+Over her 20-year career at the city, Allen served in various roles, including director of utilities and subsequently, in 2005, served as interim deputy city manager over information technology, human resources, management services, finance and general services.
 In 2006, she was named deputy city manager/capital investment, overseeing public works, water utilities and environmental services.
 In 2009, she was named deputy city manager/economic development, overseeing aviation, convention center, planning and development, and the economic development office, with the duties of supervising public works and water utilities added in 2010.
-Allen retired from the city of Arlington in February 2011.
-She holds licenses as a professional engineer and a registered sanitarian, and holds TCEQ class B-distribution operator and class III wastewater system operator licenses.
-She is a member of the Texas A&M University civil engineering advisory council, the American Water Works Association, the Texas Water Conservation Association, and the American Society of Civil Engineers.
-She is a past board member of the Texas Municipal League, past president of the Texas Municipal Utilities Association, and former chairman of the Texas Water Utilities North Central Texas Regional School, and she also serves on various school and community boards.
+Allen retired from the city of Arlington in February 2013.
+She holds licenses as a professional engineer and a registered sanitarian, and holds TCEO class B-distribution operator and class III wastewater system operator licenses.
+She is a member of the Texas A&M University Dwight Look College of Engineering advisory council.
+She serves as the Water Utility Council co-chair for the Texas Section of the American Water Works Association and executive committee and board member of the Texas Water Conservation Association, representing the municipal panel.
+She is a past board member of the Texas Municipal League, past president of the Texas Municipal Utilities Association, and former chair of the Texas A&M civil engineering department advisory council.
 She holds a bachelor's degree from Texas A&M University.

-ALISON A. MACKEY, chief financial officer.
+ALISON A. MACKEY, CPA, chief financial officer.
 Mackey received a Bachelor of Business Administration Degree in Accounting from Texas Tech University as well as a Master of Business Administration Degree in Finance from the University of Texas at Arlington.
 Mackey became a Certified Public Accountant in 1985 and was employed by Hunt Energy Corp. for several years before joining the Authority in 2001 as Internal Auditor.
 She was promoted to Manager, Special Projects, then Executive Assistant to the General Manager, and Executive Project Manager before becoming Chief Financial Officer.
 She is currently serving as the Secretary of the Arlington Federal Credit Union Board of Directors.
 She has held various volunteer leadership positions with the Parent Teacher Association of Texas and the YMCA of Arlington where she was a Board Member.
 She is currently a member of the Texas Society of Certified Public Accountants, the Texas Water Conservation Association, the American Water Works Assoc. and the Water Environment Federation.